splynx/docs/files/en/configuring_tariff_plans/configuring_tariff_plans.md

 Configuring Tariff Plans
 ========================

-This is where all your **services** are created, edited and stored.
-Splynx designed this platform to easily manage services you render while paying close attention to the complexity one might face when supplying the types of services ISP's do.
+This is where all your tariff plans for **services** are created, edited and stored.

 In Splynx there are three types of tariff plans, namely; *Internet*, *Voice*, and *Custom* plans.
 These are the main plans and are more commonly used, however, there are also options to create *One-Time* charges and *Bundles*.